 Pre K (Ages 1.5 – 4 years old) Beds

-When transitioning your child from crib to bed, a bed size that sits low to the ground is a great option.
-Optional bedside rails are very popular to create extra safety.
-There's no falling out of bed with those sturdy rails!
+When transitioning your child from crib to bed, a bed size that sits low to the ground is a great option - think standard or classic twin or full size beds or daybeds with a back guardrail.
+Optional front bedside rails - available in 1/2 or 3/4 lengths - are very popular to create extra safety.
+Avoid falling out of bed with those sturdy rails!

 shop low profile mattresses

 Love to play?
 Add a top tent to create a play-area right on top of the bed frame.
 Our top tents are always the same height – 20 3/4 inches tall.
 Create a comfortable sleeping space that blocks out sound and light.
 And, they are super fun to play in too!
 They can easily be added on to any Maxtrix bed and removed later.